PDuckworth/strands_lucie/README_open_day.md

 4. Tmux Script
 ----------------

+(Note: Ctrl +b then n to switch to the next window)

-Window ID :    name :   Info
+Window ID :   Window name :   Info

-0. roscore          -- always first. (runs itself)
+Ignore Pane 0: roscore -- always needs to run first. (runs itself)

-   htop             -- ignore.  (runs itself)
+  htop             -- ignore (also runs itself)

 1. mongodb          -- always run second.

-   robomongo        -- not needed - ignore.
+   (split-pane): robomongo        -- not needed - ignore.

-2. strands_bringup  -- need to check that the joystick says /dev/input/js0 before running.
+2. strands_bringup  -- need to check that the joystick says /dev/input/js1 before running.
+Else, change the command here.

-  wait until it say "going into main loop".
+  after executing, wait until it say "going into main loop".
   NOTE: if there are lots of warnings.
-Maybe Ctrl+c and re-run this.
+Maybe Ctrl+c and re-run this. (sometimes happens if you've just turned the robot on).

 3. cameras          -- run next (turns the cameras on).